- Criminology with Forensic Investigation

 We will help you to develop your practical and analytical skills in addressing contemporary criminological and crime investigation challenges.
 You’ll also learn about the methods and analytical tools required to conduct and evaluate research on contemporary problems relating to crime, deviance, social control, criminal justice, and forensic investigation.

-From the second year, you’ll also be able to choose from a variety of optional modules, to allow you to study more of the subjects that are of particular interest to you and your future career.
+From the second year, you’ll also be able to choose from a variety of optional modules, to allow you to shape your degree to your interests and career aspirations.
 Our modules are taught by experts in the field, meaning that content is always up-to-date and covers subjects at the cutting-edge of current issues and debate.

 Facilities